jefferson/net-core-webpack/README.md

 # .Net Core MVC with Webpack

-This project conatins a basic configuration for run a .Net Core MVC application and WebPack
+This project conatins a basic configuration for run a .Net Core MVC application and WebPack in Windows
 >.net core: 2.1

 >webpack: "^4.25.1"